ARMmbed/BLEIntros/Docs/Advanced/Bootloader.md

 -l-e-constant 0xFE 4 -generate 0x3FC0C 0x3FC20 -constant 0x00
 ```

-##Combining the SoftDevice and an Initial Application
+##Combining the SoftDevice and an initial application

 The initial image to be programmed onto a device needs to contain the SoftDevice with the DFU-boot loader and (optionally) an initial application.
 If there is no initial application, the boot loader will wait for FOTA.